Florida vs. Baylor College Basketball Predictions & Picks - November 24

 - Computer Predicted Total: 156.6

 Both Florida and Baylor are 2-2-0 against the spread (ATS) so far this season.
-A total of five out of the Gators' games this season have gone over the point total, and three of the Bears' games have gone over.
+The Gators have hit the over in five games, while Bears games have gone over three times.

 Sportsbook Promo Codes